While writing a much larger piece about

 target should be done with caution, as the attribute’s value will be applied to all links on a page that don’t have their own

 target set.
 It matters not whether the link has a relative or absolute URL.

 So declaring the following:

 Means all of your navigation links will open in a new window.
 All links to other websites with, absolute URLs will open in a new window.
 Any and all links will result in a new window.

 To wrap up, declaring a

-<base>may have its uses, but before using it, be absolutely sure you use it in a way that won’t break other URLs in your document.
+<base> may have its uses, but before using it be absolutely sure it won’t break other URLs in your document.

-If this semi PSA has peaked your interest about this situationally useful HTML element, then you can check out this very long stack overflow discussion that was started in an effort to find merit in the
+If this semi PSA has peaked your interest about this situationally useful HTML element, then you should check out this very long stack overflow discussion that was started in an effort to find merit for the